Table of Contents:

 What is MEV (Miner Extractable Value)?

-Simply put, MEV is a dynamic that allows miners to maximize their profit by determining the order of transactions on a blockchain network to their advantage.
-This includes arbitrarily reordering, including, or excluding transactions within a block at the expense of users.
+Simply put, MEV is a dynamic that allows miners to maximize their profit by determining the order of pending transactions on a blockchain network to their advantage.
+This includes arbitrarily reordering, including, or excluding pending transactions within a block at the expense of users.

 The term Miner Extractable Value was first coined in 2019 by a team of researchers highlighting the issue by publishing a paper called Flash Boys 2.0.
 Interestingly, the problem of MEV was first identified even earlier by a Reddit user in 2014 who raised the issue of ‘miner front-running’ given that all transactions are public on the Ethereum network.
+Interestingly enough, due to how much MEV is connected to Ethereum, there will be significant changes on how MEV occurs on-chain after The Merge, the long awaited transition from a proof-of-work protocol to a much more efficient proof-of-stake setup.

 Types of Miner Extractable Value

 Today, users suffer the economic effects of MEV in more than one form.
 Terms like gas golfing and generalized front-runners often occupy crypto headlines.
-However, before we venture into discussing the various types of MEV, let’s first examine the theory behind MEV and how it impacts miners and validators.
+However, before we venture into discussing the various types of MEV, let’s first examine the theory behind it and how it impacts miners and validators.

 Searchers are users (not necessarily miners) that handle intricate algorithms in the blockchain ecosystem.
 These algorithms are then used to detect available profitable MEV opportunities.
 Searchers make use of bots to automate the submission of profitable transactions to the network.
 Since searchers have a “secure” profit opportunity, they are able to pay high gas fees, incentivizing miners and validators to accept their proposed order of transactions.